Copyright © IJCMAS ICMAUA.

 Vo Dao “The Way of Smart Fighting Arts” Quoc L. Tran (07.2005)

-Problems in Contact Martial Arts (Screwing your mind with Martial Art!)
-Deepak
+Arts (Screwing your mind with Martial Art!)
+Deepak Rao

-Rao (07.2005)
+(07.2005)

-is Tranjitsu?
-Quoc L. Tran (10.2005)
+L. Tran (10.2005)

-World Martial Arts Union: James Perkins (11.2005)
+The World Martial Arts Union: James Perkins

-KUNE DO IDEOLOGY
+JEET KUNE DO IDEOLOGY

-Seema Rao, Deepak Rao
+By Seema Rao, Deepak Rao

-Copyright © Seema Rao, Deepak
+Copyright © Seema

-Rao.
-All rights reserved.
+Rao, Deepak Rao.
+All rights

-Jeet Kune Do is not
+Jeet Kune Do is not a new art or style.
+JKD is a

-a new art or style.
-JKD is a principle oriented art based on the following
+principle oriented art based on the following ideology.
+This article is written

-It is not intended to be a fixed truth.
-However, as any Jeet Kune Do man will
+truth.
+However, as any Jeet Kune

-tell you, there are no fixed truths in JKD.
+Do man will tell you, there are no fixed truths in JKD.

-Ideology is based on the following principles, applicable to Combat as well as
+The Jeet Kune Do Ideology is based on the following principles,

-to Life.
-If you are smart, you wil learn to use JKD in combat, but if you are
+applicable to Combat as well as to Life.
+If you are smart, you wil learn to use JKD in combat, but if you are wise, you

-wise, you will also learn its application in Life.
+will also learn its application in Life.

 Simplicity.

-more parts a machine has, the greater the chances of it breaking down.
-Accumulation
+the greater the chances of it breaking down.
+Accumulation of techniques only

-of techniques only adds complications.
-Being simple in nature, Jeet Kune Do
+adds complications.
+Being simple in nature, Jeet Kune Do believes in few tools practiced to the point in

 Hence simple tools like the lead jab and lead side kick to he knee are